Huseng Sisiw: Legacy

 He is also given the honor of "Hari ng Mga Makata" (King of the poets) in the Philippines.

 Literary works

-According to the elders, de la Cruz was very careful with his writings and he was never contented with the works that were considered good to others.
+According to the elders, de la Cruz was very careful with his writings, and he was never content with the works that were considered good by others.
 Therefore, only a few of his pieces were known.
 Some of his works were shown in Tondo Theatre, owned by Dominos Celis.